renovatebot/renovate/docs/usage/configuration-options.md

 If enabled, Renovate will raise a pull request if config file migration is needed.

-As Renovate evolves and new feature are added, configuration options might evolve as well.
+We're adding new features to Renovate bot often.
+Most times you can keep using your Renovate config and benefit from the new features right away.
+But sometimes you need to change your Renovate configuration.
-For such cases, Renovate will raise config migration pull requests.
+To help you with this, Renovate will create config migration pull requests.

 Example:

-When [`baseBranches`](https://docs.renovatebot.com/configuration-options/#basebranches) was introduced, such pull request would offer the following changes:
+When we created the [`baseBranches`](https://docs.renovatebot.com/configuration-options/#basebranches) feature, the Renovate configuration migration pull request would look like this:

 From